vgsr/econozel/README.md

 * Article Comments

 For delegating article and plugin management to your users, the Econozel Editor role is available.

+When using BuddyPress, an author's articles are presented in a custom 'Econozel' profile section.
+Additionally, activity items are created when an article is published.

 ### Theme compatibility ###